We are currently moving our web services and information to Canada.ca.

 In the second supply period, the Public Accounts of Canada for the previous fiscal year is tabled by the President of the Treasury Board.
 This document reflects the Government of Canada’s audited financial statements and other detailed financial information for the recently completed fiscal year.
 These are prepared jointly by the Receiver General for Canada (Public Works and Government Services Canada), the Treasury Board Secretariat and the Department of Finance Canada.

-Departmental Results Reports are also tabled during the second supply period.
+Departmental Performance Reports are also tabled during the second supply period.
 These reports complement the Public Accounts of Canada by providing organizational detail on results and performance from the recently completed fiscal year.
+Departments and agencies that tabled a Report on Plans and Priorities in Parliament during the previous fiscal year must also table a Departmental Performance Report.

 Supplementary Estimates (B) documents usually follow and are tabled in late October or early November.
 The related supply bill is introduced in the House of Commons and voted on in December.